p2panda/handbook/website/docs/specifications/namakemono/index.md

 ## Ordering

+* We need a way to determine which operations took place before others when collaborating on the same document
-* Through the `previous` links in the operation header we can determine a causal order of _which_ operations were created _before_ others
+* Through adding `previous` links in the operation header we can determine a causal order of _which_ operations were created _before_ others (similar to vector clocks):
+    ```rust
+    struct Header {
+        /// Optional list of hashes of the operations we refer to as the
+        /// "previous" ones.
+These are operations from other authors
+        previous: Option<Hash[]>,

+        // ... plus same fields as above
+    }
+    ```
 * We apply a topological sorting algorithm on top of the DAG formed by the `previous` links to determine this ordering
 * This algorithm sorts all operations of all authors from "earliest" to "latest", the last operation in this sorted list is the "last" write
 * Using `previous` links is optional as it depends on the application if this level of cryptographic security over ordering is required.
-When using these links timestaps are more secure as it is not possible to publish a lower timestamp than the ones of the previous operations
+* When using `previous` links the `timestamp` fields become more secure as it is not allowed to publish an earlier timestamp than the previous one
     <ImageFrame
       title="Ordering operations of a document by previous links" url={require('./assets/previous-ordering.png')}